Hermann Weyl: Weyl equation

-In 1929, Weyl proposed an equation, known as Weyl equation, for use in a replacement to Dirac equation.
+In 1929, Weyl proposed an equation, known as the Weyl equation, for use in a replacement to the Dirac equation.
 This equation describes massless fermions.
 A normal Dirac fermion could be split into two Weyl fermions or formed from two Weyl fermions.
 Neutrinos were once thought to be Weyl fermions, but they are now known to have mass.
 Weyl fermions are sought after for electronics applications.
 Quasiparticles that behave as Weyl fermions were discovered in 2015, in a form of crystals known as Weyl semimetals, a type of topological material.